 Nervous disorders can broadly be categorized as organic and functional.
 In the first category some diseases are included and these diseases result in somatic or body changes.
 Functional disorders are those where no bodily symptoms can be recognized.
 Epilepsy, hysteria, and many cases of neuralgia are categorized under functional disorders, whereas, sclerosis, tumours, cysts, ruptures, or blockage in the blood vessels i.e. with consequent loss of nutrition in a part of the brain, and local inflammation constitute an organic change.

-: Many factors contribute to the production of nervous diseases.
+Causes and Symptoms: Many factors contribute to the production of nervous diseases.
 A particular temperament or a peculiar way of life can be one such factor.
 Some persons, particularly those of great intellectual power and artistic temperament, seem born with a nervous constitution.
 In this case as in the case of some somatic disorders, hereditary factors appear to play an important role.
 The great pressure of modern life tends to exhaust the nervous system and bring on many diseases.
 That is why one comes across more cases of nervous disorders among the urban population than among the villagers.
 The villagers are not subjected to the stresses and strains that the city folk suffer.
 Shock for both to the mind and the body is such as the loss of a relative, financial reverses, an unfortunate love affair, or an accident may be the starting point of chronic nervous complaints.
 Many poisons produced within the body during a disease and those taken in from outside, have an especially harmful action upon the nervous system.
 The chief among them is syphilis, which plays an important role in the production of locomotor ataxia in which there is instability of gait, general paralysis, and certain tumours of the brain and the spinal cord.
 In advanced life syphilis leads to degenerative changes that bring about premature loss of mental power.
 Chronic alcoholism may cause severe mental derangement and multiple neuritis.

 Many slight afflictions of the nervous system are attributed to defects in the organs controlled by the affected nerves.